 Tasks requiring documentation as a product should have that documentation placed in the wiki so that other contributors can learn from it.

-/!\ Now that XCB is official, we should transition the to-do list to the freedesktop Bugzilla bug database (Product = XCB).
+/!\ Now that XCB is official, we should transition the to-do list to the freedesktop gitlab issues database.

 Please don't hesitate to add new items or add detail to items in Bugzilla.
 You would be wise to notify the mailing list if the item is significant, too.